A3Wasteland/ArmA3_Wasteland.Altis/CONTRIBUTING.md

 * Always define local variables before using them (use the "def", or "init" macros).
 * Do not bulk-up local variable definitions all in one place.
 Try to define the local variable as close to the place where it's first used.
 * Familiarize yourself with the "ARGV", and "ARGVX" macros for processing function parameters, and use them.
+* Use the "init", and "def" macros instead of the "private" keyword